 Following the demand-driven optimality hypothesis, elevated CO2 will downregulate Vcmax more strongly than Jmax, increasing Jmax:Vcmax and allowing increased net photosynthesis rates to be achieved by approaching equal co-limitation of Rubisco carboxylation and electron transport for RuBP regeneration.
 Photosynthetic responses to elevated CO2 will be independent of nitrogen supply and are expected to correspond with increased photosynthetic nitrogen-use and water-use efficiencies.

 Following the supply-driven nitrogen limitation hypothesis, positive effects of elevated CO2 on total leaf area and total biomass will be enhanced with increasing nitrogen fertilization due to increased plant nitrogen uptake and corresponding reductions in carbon costs to acquire nitrogen.
-Inoculation with symbiotic nitrogen-fixing bacteria will enhance positive growth responses to elevated CO2, though these responses will only be apparent under low fertilization levels where individuals will be most heavily invested in nitrogen fixation.
+Inoculation with symbiotic nitrogen-fixing bacteria will enhance positive growth responses to elevated CO2, though these responses will only be apparent under low nitrogen fertilization levels where individuals will be most heavily invested in nitrogen fixation.

 Methods